heiskr/language-guesser/README.md

 ## Usage

-Here's a quick example of how to use Language Guesser:
+Detecting a list of possible languages of a text

 ```javascript
 import { Language } from '@horizon-rs/language-guesser';